m-ender/retina/README.md

 ## What is Retina?

-Retina is a command-line tool, which lets you run regular expressions (loaded from files) on anything given to it via standard input.
-This lets you essentially treat regular expressions as a programming language, where the programs have a rather rigid, but configurable I/O framework (with Retina being the language's interpreter).
+Retina is a regex-based programming language.
+It's main feature is taking some text via standard input and repeatedly applying regex operations to it (e.g. matching, splitting, and most of all replacing).
 Under the hood, it uses .NET's regex engine, which means that both the .NET flavour and the ECMAScript flavour are available.

-"Retina" might be retconned into an acronym at some point, but I haven't quite settled on its meaning yet. ;)

 ## Running Retina